Produce Lucas’s “Whills” sequel trilogy (40 years in the making) as a separate timeline.

 - “I came on board, and Disney already decided they didn’t want to go [with Lucas’s story]; the mandate was to start from scratch.” —JJ Abrams, Slashfilm, 2015

-We, as fans and customers of Star Wars, petition Disney Lucasfilm to produce George Lucas’s “Whills” sequel trilogy, as a separate timeline from their new canon of sequels, and as closely as possible to the vision Lucas refined over the last four decades.
-A live-action production is preferred, with understanding that new actors and/or CGI actors would be needed.
-A trilogy of theatrically released, animated feature films would be welcome.
-A graphic novel would certainly be appreciated.
-A prose novel would be acceptable.
-And at the very least, please just publish the raw outline.
+We, as fans and customers of Star Wars, petition Disney Lucasfilm to produce George Lucas’s “Whills” sequel trilogy, as a separate timeline from their new canon of sequels, and as closely as possible to the vision Lucas refined over the last four decades and penned in 2012.
+A visual medium for the trilogy is preferred: live-action films (with new or CGI actors as needed), animated features, or graphic novels.
+A prose novel or simply publication of the raw outline would be a welcome minimum.
 Thank you.

 Today: Jade is counting on you